snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 }
 ```

-A semi-colon ends an expression, an expression can be empty so you can place semi-colons after one another and it would be valid syntax.
+You can add a semi-colon anywhere in a block, which creates an empty statement with an empty value `()`.
+So these semi-colons just create a bunch of empty statements.

 ## Useful syntax